home-assistant/home-assistant.io/source/_components/smarthab.markdown

 <p class='note warning'>
   To prevent being automatically logged out of your SmartHab mobile app, you might want to create a secondary user in the app's settings and grant it access to your home.
-You can then configure the component using this account's credentials.
+You can then configure the integration using this account's credentials.
 This is also more secure, as this user should be less priviledged.
 </p>